White Sox vs. Athletics Player Props Betting Odds

-The Chicago White Sox host the Oakland Athletics at Guaranteed Rate Field on Thursday at 8:10 PM ET.
-Those looking to place a player prop wager can find odds for Luis Robert, Brent Rooker and others in this game.
+Player props are available for Luis Robert and Brent Rooker, among others, when the Chicago White Sox host the Oakland Athletics at Guaranteed Rate Field on Friday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!